mit-rss/wall_follower_sim/README.md

 ### 1. Running the Simulator

+All instructions detailed here should happen in your docker container.

 First, open [`rviz2`](https://docs.ros.org/en/humble/p/rviz2/) using the right-click menu in the NoVNC browser graphical interface (which can be accessed at http://localhost:6080/vnc.html?resize=remote after the docker container is started).

 Launch the [racecar simulator](https://github.com/mit-racecar/racecar_simulator) by running (from any directory):